archandanime/wcv3_flash-helper/README.md

 ## Feature list
 - No serial connection or SSH is required, only with SD Card
 - Custom filenames for backup/restore
-- Custom script to run after backup and restore
+- Custom script to run after backup/restore
 - Dry run option for safety and debugging
 - Seamless transition to new boot image on SD Card after backup/restore
 - Initramfs shell is available if you have serial connection